seetadev/PolyOps/README.md

 3. XMTP: We are implementing XMTP Chat for Drone administrators in a particular region with CyberConnect functions.
 Please visit the implementation link: https://github.com/seetadev/PolyOps/tree/main/XMTP-chat-CyberConnect/XMTPChat-CyberConnect

+4. Aeternity: We are using Aeternity blockchain for scaling web3 solution:

+a.
+NFT collection and NFTs on the æternity blockchain using the AEX-141 standard: We are extending the development on two use cases:

+Unique NFTs (for unique assets)
+Edition NFTs using templates (for mobility)

+b.
+We are using AEproject to run a local dev environment & test ownable.aes and smartrealestate.aes Smart Contracts.

+c.
+We are extending the development of ownables.aes (please visit https://github.com/seetadev/PolyOps/tree/main/aeternity-solution/aepp-sophia-ownables-assets/aepp-sophia-examples-master/contracts/Ownable ) and smartrealestate.aes (please visit https://github.com/seetadev/PolyOps/blob/main/aeternity-solution/aepp-sophia-ownables-assets/aepp-sophia-examples-master/contracts/SmartRealEstate/SmartRealEstate.aes)

-4. Valist: We are using Valist to distribute 2 apps:
+5. Valist: We are using Valist to distribute 2 apps:

 a.
 Monitoring Notes built using React and Tableland: https://github.com/seetadev/PolyOps/tree/main/RemoteIslandServices/remoteislandmonitoring/Valist-Distribution/Monitoring-Notes